mattcarlberg/OOP-Sp25-Bard500/colorama.md

 ## 🧼 Resetting Styles

-Always use `Style.RESET_ALL` after styled text to avoid affecting the rest of the terminal output.
+To avoid affecting the rest of the terminal output, you either have to

+1. Use  `Style.RESET_ALL` after styled text.
+OR
+2. Initialize colorama with `init(autoreset=True)`.
+This means you don't need to manually add `Style.RESET_ALL` — it's done for you after each print call.

 ---